 We are each emotional, cognitive, and moral creatures.
 So let’s talk briefly each of these three aspects of vision, to better understand how to apply personal foresight in our lives.

 Decisionmaking, of course, is just an action word for forecasting.
 Futurist Paul Saffo and forecasting expert Philip Tetlock both say that if you must forecast, forecast often.
 The more you do it, the better you get.
 You also realize that vision, leading directly to decisions, is your central tool for improving your life, and the lives of everyone around you.
 Getting them excited to make decisions will start making changes happen.
 The more decisions we make, the better we get.
 We can turn this insight into a mantra (a saying important enough to memorize): make good decisions constantly.
 We’ll discuss mantras later in this chapter.

 Next, cognition.
 Books like Smart Choices: A Practical Guide to Making Better Decisions, John Hammond et. al. (2002) will help you and your clients with the cognitive aspects of personal decisionmaking.
 So will all the books we have listed under professional and personal foresight in Chapter 14 (Resources).
 We don’t need to reiterate those here.
-Just remember that how powerful your decisionmaking becomes when it is cognitively diverse and collective.
+Just remember how powerful your decisionmaking becomes when it is cognitively diverse and collective.
 Be sure to keep your Do loop tight, so you’re getting constant feedback from those daily decisions.
 Check in with yourself every day.
 Are you happy with your day’s decisions?
 Anything to change for tomorrow?

 Finally, morality.
 For many, this is the toughest dimension of vision.
 Learning how to make good decisions requires not only good emotional and cognitive approaches, and lots of daily practice, but we must cultivate a useful set of values, attached to an adaptive world view.
 How can we best define good?
 How do we envision progress?